-What are your goals (or resolutions, if you’re calling them that) for the new year?
+What are your goals for this upcoming year?

 Eat better?
 Exercise more?
 Better work-life balance?
 Make a career change or find a new job?